gkjtky/Vuelogix/README.md

-Vuelogix Automation Testing - Machine Testing
+Vuelogix Automation Testing - Machine Test
 Done By Georgekutty Joseph
 I am testing the login page of TNSTC - Tamil Nadu State Transport Corporation
 The test flow is as follows: